alhasapi/hi-magda/README.md

 ## Building the interpreter

-For the building process the ghc compiler is required, follow the instructions on its [project's homepage](https://www.haskell.org/ghc/) in order to install ghc for your distribution.
+For the building process the GHC compiler is required, follow the instructions on its [project's homepage](https://www.haskell.org/ghc/) in order to install GHC for your distribution.

 In order to download and build the interpreter follow these steps: